alanStrait/dine_outside/README.md

       * `index_html.heex` contains a funtion component `simple_form` for the `Filter` feature, including minimal `html` and `class` for look and feel using the included TailwindCSS library.
       * `DineOutsideWeb.Router`, added live actions to root scope.

-### Testing
+### Approach to testing for this exercise
-  * Data load was performed in `priv/repo/seeds.exs` and does not have any specific tests.
+  * Data load is performed in `priv/repo/seeds.exs` and does not have any specific tests.
   * Schema and defstruct modules are tested at a higher level of abstraction through their usage in the new context module, live view test, and data load.
   * Incremental support functions outside schema and and defstruct modules relied heavily on `doctest` test cases.
   * `DineOutsideWeb.LocationLiveTest` verified that new `Filter` form is included in generated HTML.

-### Known issues

   * Doc tests are not enable for generated doctest examples.
     * Doc test for newly created modules are enabled.

 ### Candidate feature enhancements

 * As implemented the static food truck and cart data is retrieved from the database for each Location listing event: on entry, and on filtering.
   * I would introduce an `:ets` table for global lookup across HTTP sessions of this static data.
-The database would then be hit once to populate `:ets` and all subsequent requests would be served from the reliable, in-VM shared memory solution provided by `:ets`.
+The database would then be accessed once to populate `:ets` and all subsequent requests would be served from the reliable, in-VM shared memory solution provided by `:ets`.
 * PostgreSQL has a GIS / spatial extension called PostGIS.
 This was not considered as part of this solution for two reasons:
   * It would be overkill, in particular the ST_Geometry data type carries much additional semantics in order to make spatial queries where we simply need `as-the-crow-flies` distance to trucks and carts, and
   * It implies having to hit the database for a simple spatial query on every WebSocket round trip which is much unnecessary database load.
-* The amount of data presented in the Location list view is a product of `surprising domain data state`.
+* The amount of data presented in the Location list view is a product of `unexpected domain data state` that needs to be explained by a SME.
 With domain SME guidance, this presentation could be more discrete.
 Given what I know at the moment, this is solved by `showing all` of the data.
 * Additional filter candidates:
   * `By food items`,
   * `By approval status` as informed by a domain expert,